-It's one of the most beautiful villages in Italy overlooking Lake Albano from the edge of the volcanic cone.
-Its historical and artistic heritage includes the Church of San Tommaso da Villanova designed by Bernini, the Palazzo Papale built by Maderno with the collaboration of Berninin on the ancient feudal castle, and the Pontifical Villas Cybo and Barberini with the Pontifical Gardens by Pope Urban VIII.
+Inserted in the club of the most beautiful villages in Italy, Castel Gandolfo overlooks Lake Albano from the edge of the volcanic cone and is rich in historical and artistic points of interest, among which: the church of San Tommaso da Villanova, designed by Bernini, the Papal Palace, the work of Maderno with the collaboration of Bernini himself, built on the ancient feudal castle, and the Pontifical Villas Cybo and Barberini with the Papal Gardens wanted by Pope Urban VIII.

-The heart of the town develops around the Palazzo Ruspoli, from which it is possible to reach the 16th century Church of Santa Maria del Pozzo.
-Not to be missed a visit to the Museo delle Navi Romane (Museum of Roman Ships) that houses the remains of two large ships, real floating villas, found in the 1930s in the waters of the lake together with a lot of material of exceptional historical and archeological interest.
+The heart of the town develops around the Palazzo Ruspoli, from which a little further on you can reach the 16th-century church of Santa Maria del Pozzo.
+Not to be missed is a visit to the Museum of Roman Ships which houses the remains of two large ships, actual floating villas, found in the lake in the 1930s.
+Materials of extraordinary historical and archaeological importance were also found.

 Rocca di Papa

-Almost 700 metres above sea level, Rocca di Papa offers one of the most beautiful landscapes of the area that is particularly appealing from the Viewpoint of the Fortezza Papale (Pontifical Fortress), the defensive structure erected in the12th century and in use for about 4 centuries.Going down the streets of the village, beautiful murals can be discovered.
-From Rocca di Papa it is possible to go up to the village called Campi d'Annibale, an ancient crater 800 metres high.
-From here it is possible to walk along the ancient Via Sacra which, during the Roman age, led to the Temple of Jupiter, on the top of Monte Albano, today Monte Cavo.
-Here is the Occhialone, a panoramic view point from which the two volcanic lakes and the sea in the background can be seen.
-Not far away, the Pratoni del Vivaro, a place for trips, outings and horseback riding, are reachable by car from Via dei Laghi..
+At almost 700 meters above sea level, Rocca di Papa offers one of the most charming landscape views of the area.
+You can especially appreciate it from the Belvedere of the Pontifical Fortress, a defensive structure built in the 12th century and used for about four centuries.
+Down the streets of the village, you can discover beautiful murals that tell ancient and modern stories.
+From Rocca di Papa you can drive up to Campi d'Annibale, an old crater at 800 m above sea level.
+From here, you can follow on foot the route of the ancient Via Sacra, which, in Roman times, led to the temple of Giove laziale, located on the top of Monte Albano, today Monte Cavo.
+Walking along the Via Sacra, you reach a panoramic point called the Occhialone, which allows you to see the two volcanic lakes and, in the background, the sea in a single glance.
+Not far away, the Pratoni del Vivaro, which you can reach by car from Via dei Laghi, are an attractive place for trips, outings, and horse riding activities.